Dr. Anna Litvinenko

 Department of Political and Social Sciences

 Anna Litvinenko, PhD, is a researcher at the “Digitalization and Participation” department of the Institute for Media and Communication Studies, Freie Universität Berlin.
 In 2015–2020, she was a member of the Emmy Noether Junior Research Group “Mediating (Semi-)Authoritarianism––The Power of the Internet in the Post-Soviet World” at FU Berlin.
 After receiving her PhD in 2007 in Russia, she worked as an associate professor at the Department of International Journalism of Saint Petersburg State University (SPbU).
 Starting from 2010, she was head of the German–Russian Centre of Journalism at SPbU.
 Anna is a recipient of several grants including fellowships of the German Bundestag and of the German–Russian Forum (the “Journalists from Russia” programme).
 She has been a practicing journalist since 1996 and has received several journalism awards, among them the Special Prize of the Peter-Boenisch Contest of the German–Russian Forum “Petersburger Dialog” (2010).
 In 2011–2012, as a recipient of the German Chancellor Fellowship for Prospective Leaders (Alexander-von-Humboldt-Foundation), she was a visiting researcher at FU Berlin.
 In 2020, she was a research fellow at the Weizenbaum Institute for the Networked Society, Berlin.
-Anna is a board member of the NGO “DRA.
-For European Civil Society”.
-Since the beginning of 2020, she has been hosting a podcast called “Internet & Society”, where scholars discuss different aspects of digitalization and its societal impact.
+Since the beginning of 2020, Anna has been hosting a podcast called “Internet & Society”, where scholars discuss different aspects of digitalization and its societal impact.

 Winter term 2020/21: